 Note:

-In general, it is recommended to avoid developing formats where the same content is stored in different languages in the same document, unless for very specific use cases.
+In general, it is recommended to avoid developing formats where the same content is stored in different languages in the same document, except for very specific use cases.
 See the best practices “Working with multilingual documents” from [XML i18n BP] for further guidance.

 8.13.2 Implementation